aalnajim/nvim/README.md

 My setup for neovim:
 - pull the repo inside `~/.config`
-- run `brew install ripgrep` to make the fuzzy search for a file work
+- run `brew install ripgrep` to make the fuzzy search for a text work
 - run the plugins by going to the file `/lua/alnajim/plugins-setup.lua` and click `:PackerSync`
 - if the python LSP is failed to download, run `sudo apt install python3.10-venv` for ubuntu or `sudo apt install python3-venv` for kali
 - if HTML, CSS, ....
 LSPs are filed to download, you need to: